HotaruCMS/HotaruCMS/content/plugins/rss_show/readme.txt

 Instructions
 ------------
 1. Upload the "rss_show" folder to your plugins folder.
-Install it from Plugin Management in Admin.
+2. Install it from Plugin Management in Admin.
+3. Add new feeds from the RSS Show settings page.
+4. Enable them as widgets in the Widgets settings page.

+Alternatively, instead of widgets, you could add yor plugin hooks like this:

+To show the first feed, paste this into your template:

+<?php $h->pluginHook('rss_show'); ?>

+To show another feed, use this with the feed id in the array:

+<?php $h->pluginHook('rss_show', '', array(2)); ?>

+To show two feeds back to back, paste this into your template with the ids in the array:

+<?php $h->pluginHook('rss_show', '', array(1, 2)); ?>

 Changelog
 ---------